 Facilitates Increased Producer Activity in the Fort Nelson Area – This redesign accommodates expanding producer activity in the Fort Nelson area, and will increase the total processing capacity of the Fort Nelson Gas Plant by 11%.

-Environmentally Effective – The additional facilities represent minor new emission sources.
-Sulphur emissions will not increase and the environmental performance of the Plant will not be affected.
-Sulphur emissions will not increase and the environmental performance of the Plant will not be degraded.
+Environmentally Effective – Sulphur emissions will not increase and the environmental performance of the Plant will not be degraded.
 The fuel gas efficiency of the plant, on a “per unit of gas processed basis”, will improve.

 Timely – Westcoast plans to file a Section 58 Application with the National Energy Board in January, 2002.
 Pending regulatory and other approvals, construction is scheduled for early May 2002.
 An in-service date is anticipated for December 2002.